 One consequence of the world’s increasing computing power, expanding computer use and the ability of computers to capture and share different types of information is the generation of big data.
-Big data is data that because of its core properties is difficult to analyze with traditional data analysis techniques and software.
+It is data that because of its core properties is difficult to analyze with traditional data analysis techniques and software.

-Overview of Big Data and Big Data Analysis
+Overview and Big Data Analysis

-Volume.
-Big data is characterized by large volumes.
+Volume. it is characterized by large volumes.
 According to one general estimate that was published in October 2017 – the distant past in terms of global data growth – there were 2.7 zettabytes of data in the digital universe.
 This unimaginably large number is the equivalent of 1 trillion gigabytes.

-Velocity.
-Big data is characterized by the extremely rapid pace at which it is generated.
+Velocity. it is characterized by the extremely rapid pace at which it is generated.
 According to one report, 2.5 billion gigabytes of data were generated every day in 2012.
 With more than 3 billion people on line, millions of Google searches are now generated and hundreds of hours of videos are uploaded every minute.

 Data with these properties are often very difficult to process with traditional data analysis techniques.
 This means that a great deal of the potential ability to use this data is lost.